pmcoder6105/FPS/README.md

-# FPS-Game
+# BeanBox
-This is a multiplayer free FPS Game that you can play with your friends.
-You can make rooms and have a free for all match with anyone in the room with you.
-There are 6 playable characters, 9 maps, and more.
+This is an easy to play and entertaining multiplayer FPS Game to play with your friends.
+There are 9 unique maps you can select when you make a room, millions of ways you can customize your player.
+There are 5 destructive weapons waiting in your grasp.
+Build for shelter and for the upper hand.
+Jump in and see who's the strongest in BeanBox.

+If you are interested in this game, you can download it for Windows & Linux here: https://pmgamedev.itch.io/beanbox

+This is my first FPS Game, and it would be greatly appreciated if you could leave suggestions/feedback after playing.
+It would allow me to improve from a player's perspective.